wanghaisheng/teslo-shop-astro/README.md

-# Teslo shop with Astro and Preact!
+# Teslo shop with Astro and SolidJS!

 This is an ecommerce-admin project made with [Astro](https://astro.build/) 🚀 and ♥️.